Pholcus phalangioides: Defensive behavior

 The primary defense strategy performed by P. phalangioides in moments of predation is whirling.
-Whirling, or a gyration of the body, consists of the skull spider swinging its body around in a circle repeatedly while its legs remain fixed on the web.
+Whirling, or a gyration of the body, consists of the spider swinging its body around in a circle repeatedly while its legs remain fixed on the web.
 This whirling strategy is induced as soon as the individual recognizes any sort of movement occurring in its web.
-The duration of this whirling is related to the specific kind of predator that the skull spider encounters.
-Short-duration whirling can be induced simply by a human touching the skull spider's web or occasionally by spider of a different species.
+The duration of this whirling is related to the specific kind of predator that the spider encounters.
+Short-duration whirling can be induced simply by a human touching the spider's web or occasionally by spider of a different species.
 Long-duration whirling, which can last several hours or even days, is performed specifically in response to the presence of the more threatening Salticid, or jumping spiders, much more often than for spiders of other families.
 The rapid gyrating associated with the whirling disturbs the vision of the Salticid spiders such that they can no longer rely on their acute eyesight to pinpoint the location of P. phalangioides.
-This disruption results in the safety of the skull spiders from an otherwise deadly predator.
+This disruption results in the safety of the spiders from an otherwise deadly predator.

 Mimicry

 Much like the Salticidae family of spiders, P. phalangioides also use mimicry as a predatory tactic to subdue their prey; however, unlike jumping spiders, P. phalangioides do not rely on vision for predation.
 This mimicry consists of creating specialized vibrations to trick the prey into thinking that it has caught an insect or another spider.
 The prey then slowly approaches its supposed catch at which point the P. phalangioides spider raises up on its long legs.
 The spider patiently waits until the exact moment at which the prey touches one of its legs.
-Then, the P. phalangioides spider quickly immobilizes its prey by using its legs to wrap up it up in layers of silk.
+Then, the P. phalangioides spider quickly immobilizes its prey by using its legs to wrap it up in layers of silk.
 Its long legs give it plenty of distance from the prey to avoid being bitten in retaliation.
 After immobilizing its prey, P. phalangioides can administer their venomous bite to the prey and consume it.

 Even forms of prey that do not fully make it onto the web of P. phalangioides are not safe.
 Often, prey will trip over the edges of the web, thus providing P. phalangioides with an optimal time to attack.
 P. phalangioides is capable of clinging onto their web with two of their legs while the rest of their body leans out of the web and shoots silk in the direction of the prey to subdue it.